 - Sync both accounts to each other so that you can access all your data.

 This article discussed how to migrate folders/files from one Google Drive account to another drive account.
 The complete procedure of folders/files migration has been divided into 3 categories:

 - Migration of folders/files, using the sharing option.

 - Transfer of data, using copy-paste command.

-- Migration of folder/files using download an upload option.
+- Migration of folder/files using download and upload option.

-These above scenarios are discussed in detail, and its step by step procedure is clearly explained for practical implementation practices with pictorial coaching.
-After applying these steps mentioned in the above article, you will be able to manage your multiple google drive accounts, followed by important tips for the best management of your accounts.
+The above scenarios are discussed in detail, and its step by step procedure is clearly explained for practical implementation practices with pictorial coaching.
+After applying these steps mentioned in the above article, you will manage your multiple Google Drive accounts, followed by important tips for the best management of your accounts.

 Different Cloud Accounts Transfer

 - Transfer Photos from One Google Account to Another